authelia/authelia/docs/content/en/integration/openid-connect/oauth-2.0-bearer-token-usage.md

 For example, if `john` consents to grant the token, and it includes the audience `https://app1.example.com`, but the user `john` is not normally authorized to visit `https://app1.example.com` the token will not grant access to this resource.
-In addition if `john` has his access updated via the access control rules, their groups, etc. then this access is automatically applied to these tokens.
+In addition, if `john` has his access updated via the access control rules, their groups, etc., then this access is automatically applied to these tokens.

 These rules effectively give both administrators and end-users fine-grained control over which endpoints can utilize